Exclusive: U.S. energy venture says its refineries would produce export-ready fuel

 The remaindered of the fuel, about 80,000 barrels per day, could be carried on the rails to domestic or foreign customers, Quantum's executive vice president, Russell Smith, told Reuters.

-"The Bakken crude we would process would qualify for export under the existing rules," he said.
+"The Bakken crude we would process would quality for export under the existing rules," he said.

 On Thursday, Smith testified about the export potential for Bakken fuel at a U.S. House of Representative small business hearing.